-Middle \rightarrow Late: Infrastructure is needed to conduct the Investigations under this Objective.
+Middle → Late: Infrastructure is needed to conduct the Investigations under this Objective.

-Rationale: Crew health and safety, in accordance with priorities and implementation of NASA's Human Research Program.
+Rationale: Crew health and safety, in accordance with priorities and implementation of

 Investigation A: Evaluate long-term effects and adaptation to the lunar gravitational environment of model specimens.
 Emphasis on in-situ analysis.